4ge3/Discord-Red-Speaking-Ring/README.md

 # Discord-Red-Speaking-Ring
-Instead Of Green When You Talk It Changes Red For When You Or Others Speak
+Instead Of Green When You Talk It Changes Red For When You Or When Others Speak